rednafi/rednafi.com/content/misc/notes_on_event_driven_systems.md

 This shift is powerful because it frees services from having to know about each other.
 In this model, the kitchen doesn't wait for the order processing service to send a direct HTTP request.
-Instead, it listens for an event that triggers its response without direct integration. _"You’ve removed that runtime coupling because producers and consumers no longer need to know each other exist."_ By decoupling systems, event-driven architecture improves fault tolerance, scalability, and flexibility.
+Instead, it listens for an event that triggers its response without direct integration. _"You've removed that runtime coupling because producers and consumers no longer need to know each other exist."_ By decoupling systems, event-driven architecture improves fault tolerance, scalability, and flexibility.

 ## The nature of an event

 At the core of event-driven systems is the concept of an event.
 An event is _"an immutable fact.
-It’s something that’s happened in the past.
-It cannot be changed."_ When an event is published, it’s a record of something that has already occurred, like _"order confirmed"_ or _"pizza boxed."_ Events are simple, factual, and unchangeable.
+It's something that's happened in the past.
+It cannot be changed."_ When an event is published, it's a record of something that has already occurred, like _"order confirmed"_ or _"pizza boxed."_ Events are simple, factual, and unchangeable.

 The analogy of a light switch brings this to life: _"You hit the light switch, and that raises a light switched-on event.
-You can’t un-switch on a light."_ To turn the light off, you generate a new event—_“light switched-off"_—but you don’t undo the original.
+You can't un-switch on a light."_ To turn the light off, you generate a new event—_“light switched-off"_—but you don't undo the original.
 This principle of immutability ensures that events in the system are reliable and unambiguous, forming the foundation for how systems react.